- Childhood trauma: Lifelong consequences of adverse childhood experiences

 The brain is a remarkable organ that develops quickly through childhood, as new neurological pathways are formed.
 Child abuse and neglect have been proven to cause brain damage and prevent areas of the brain from developing or functioning properly as the child grows.
 Traumatic experiences are known to re-wire the brain and place it in “survival mode” so that learning and social functioning are certainly impeded.

 The amygdala is the area of the brain that is responsible for processing emotions and this is the part of the brain that goes to work overtime during the flight, flight, or freeze response.
 You may have heard of the saying, “You are thinking with your amygdala instead of your prefrontal cortex.”
 This basically means that you aren’t able to think clearly as the amygdala has taken over the thinking part of the brain.

 Has your brain ever gone blank when you were asked a question in a room full of people?
 Even though you might know the answer, you can’t seem to find it?
 This is because you are feeling a panic response and your amygdala is highly active.

 The hippocampus is the area of the brain that is central to learning and memory and the orbitofrontal cortex is responsible for our reinforcement-based decision making.
 These areas are not able to function properly when a child is in a constant state of high alert and over time can become underdeveloped or damaged.
 This is where we see children experiencing difficulties concentrating at school and they often learn more slowly than their peers.

 Fortunately, research has indicated that it might be possible for children’s brains to recover from these negative effects if they are provided with the right treatment and support.
 While this is positive, in my experience there is a significant lacking in the availability of physiological support–particularly for children.
-A global awareness of the increased need for these services is required to ensure early intervention and build more positive future prospects for children and young people who have experienced physical abuse and trauma.
+Global awareness of the increased need for these services is required to ensure early intervention and build more positive future prospects for children and young people who have experienced physical abuse and trauma.

 Psychological impacts of physical abuse